semiwaker/TTGraph/README.md

 let name = node.data_ref_by_name::<String>("name");
 ```

-Further more, if we want to iterate all workers, skipping all the other nodes, the grouping mechanism in TGraph can come to use.
+Further more, if we want to iterate all workers, skipping all the other nodes, the grouping mechanism in TTGraph can come to use.

 Here, the two variant `Human` and `Robot` is in the `worker` group.
 Use the `iter_group(&'static str)` method to iterate all nodes within the group.